it-all/Spaghettify/README.md

 # Spaghettify

 Spaghettify is a PHP 7, PostgreSQL Web Platform Built on Slim Framework.

 INSTALLATION
-Create your project folder and config, public, and storage folders withi in.
+Create your project folder.
-Create storage
-composer require it-all/spaghettify
+~$ composer require it-all/spaghettify

-Clone or download
+~$ cp -r /path/to/vendor/it-all/spaghettify/sampleProject/* /path/to/project/

-Create a PostgreSQL database for this project and import spaghettify.postgres.sql (top level)
+Create a PostgreSQL database for this project and import spaghettify.postgres.sql (top level) ie:
- - ie ~$ psql -U postgres
+ - ~$ psql -U postgres
  - postgres=# create role mydbname with login;
  - postgres=# create database mydbname with owner mydbname;
  - ~$ psql -U mydbname < /path/to/spaghettify.postgres.sql

-Copy Src/config/env-sample.php to Src/config/env.php and edit database info and other fields as necessary.
+Configuration
+~$ cd /path/to/project
+~$ mv config/env-sample.php env.php
+EDIT env.php as necessary, especially the database and email settings.

-Create a local site with root dir Src/public (default web server is Apache w/ .htaccess in Src/public).
+Create a (local) website with public as the root directory (default web server is Apache w/ .htaccess in /public).
+Set your error log to /path/to/project/storage/logs/apacheErrors.log if you so desire.
+Remember to restart apache if necessary.
 Browse to it.
 You should see the Spaghettify home page with a link to Login.
 When logged in, this link changes to Admin.
 The initial username / password = owner / ownerownerowner.

+If you want to use Gulp for CSS and/or JS preprocessing
+~$ cd /path/to/project
+~$ npm init
+~$ cd cssJsBuildTool
+~$ npm install gulp gulp-beepbeep babel-core babel-loader --save-dev
+~$ npm install gulp-plumber gulp-sourcemaps gulp-sass gulp-autoprefixer gulp-cssnano gulp-concat gulp-uglify gulp-babel --save-dev
+~$ gulp watch
+See: https://travismaynard.com/writing/getting-started-with-gulp for further information.

 FEATURES
 <a href="https://postgresql.org">PostGreSQL Database</a> Integration